Trade Overview

 • World Trade Organisation (WTO): As a member of the WTO, Malawi is integrated into the global rules-based trading system, which governs its trade relations with numerous partners.

-• Bilateral Agreements: Malawi maintains several bilateral trade agreements to enhance economic ties, including with South Africa, Zimbabwe, and Botswana.
-A customs agreement with Botswana (1956) allows duty-free trade of most goods originating in either country.
+• Bilateral Agreements: Malawi maintains several bilateral trade agreements to enhance economic ties.
+Key agreements include those with South Africa, Zimbabwe, and Botswana.
+A customs agreement with Botswana, dating back to 1956, allows for duty-free trade of most goods originating in either country.

 Continental & Regional Integration

-• AfCFTA: Ratified; seen as critical for unlocking export potential.
-The National Export Strategy II prioritizes capitalizing on the continent-wide market.
+• AfCFTA (African Continental Free Trade Area): Malawi has ratified the AfCFTA Agreement and views it as a critical framework for unlocking its export potential.
+The National Export Strategy II specifically prioritizes capitalizing on the continent-wide market to achieve its diversification goals.

 Investment & Legal Reforms: Key Institutions & Laws

-• Malawi Investment and Trade Centre (MITC): One-stop shop to promote and facilitate investment and exports (Investment and Export Promotion Act, 2012).
-Services include project appraisal, site identification, permits assistance, and JV facilitation.
+• Malawi Investment and Trade Centre (MITC): The primary government agency acting as a one-stop shop to promote and facilitate investment and exports.
+Established by the Investment and Export Promotion Act of 2012, MITC provides services such as project appraisal, site identification, assistance with permits, and joint venture facilitation.

-• Investment Freedom: The Constitution guarantees freedom to invest and own property.
-Foreign investors generally receive national treatment with no ownership restrictions in most sectors (100% foreign ownership allowed).
-For IPOs, foreign participation is capped at an aggregate 49%—not applicable to subsequent trading.
+• Investment Freedom: The Constitution of Malawi guarantees the freedom to invest and own property.
+Foreign investors are generally granted national treatment with no restrictions on ownership or sector, allowing for 100% foreign ownership in most areas.
+However, foreign participation in a company's Initial Public Offering (IPO) is limited to a 49% aggregate stake, a restriction that does not apply to subsequent trading.

 Tariff Policy

-• Industrial Policy Focus: Import substitution in wood products, leather goods, and pharmaceuticals to encourage local production.
+• Industrial Policy Focus: Key sectors for import substitution include wood products, leather goods, and pharmaceuticals, suggesting strategic tariff use to encourage local production.

 • Maximum tariff rate: 25%.